 The Inmarsat BGAN service is operated with 4 satellites as shown below.
-The terminal will perform best in areas where the elevation (or "look") angle is 20 degrees above horizontal or higher, but the terminal can operate down to 5 degrees of look angle.
+The terminal will perform best in areas where the elevation (or "look") angle is 30 degrees above horizontal or higher.
+Operation at lower elevation angles may not be possible.